volkerrath/Py4MTX/README.md

 $S^2_j = \sum_{i=1,n_d} \left|\tilde{J}_{ij}\right|^2=diag\left(\mathbf{\tilde{J}}^T\mathbf{\tilde{J}}\right)$.

 The square root of this sensitivity is often preferred, and is implemented in many popular inversion codes.
-Also availble is coverage where, the absolute values of the Jacobian are summed:
+Also availble is coverage, where the absolute values of the Jacobian are summed:

 $\sum_{i=1,n_d} \left|\tilde{J}_{ij}\right|$